 The Forth Valley and West Lothian Improvement Collaborative serves an area of 3070 square kilometres.
 Stirling Council’s area covers 70% of the overall Collaborative geography which ranges from rural highland and lowland in Stirling, through urban and post-industrial mining, steel and manufacturing communities in all four authorities.
-The Collaborative has a total population of 484,700 or slightly less than 9% of Scotland’s population.
+Our Collaborative has a total population of 484,700 or slightly less than 9% of Scotland’s population.

-The Collaborative provides core education services to nearly 68,000 pupils in 173 Primary, 29 Secondary and 16 Additional Supports Needs Schools.
+Our Collaborative provides core education services to nearly 68,000 pupils in 173 Primary, 29 Secondary and 16 Additional Supports Needs Schools.
 This is just under 10% of Scotland’s school pupils and 9% of Scotland’s schools.

 The teaching workforce is made up of 2425 Primary Teachers, 2306 Secondary Teachers and 217 Additional Support Needs Teachers.
-Early Learning and Childcare places are provided across the Collaborative for 7,875 three and four year olds.
+Early Learning and Childcare places are provided across our Collaborative for 7,875 three and four year olds.

-Across the Forth Valley and West Lothian Collaborative region 60 data zones fall within the 15% most deprived in Scotland according to SIMD 2016, with Clackmannanshire having 15% of their data zones in this category, Falkirk 11%, Stirling and West Lothian both 7%.
+Across Forth Valley and West Lothian Collaborative region 60 data zones fall within the 15% most deprived in Scotland according to SIMD 2016, with Clackmannanshire having 15% of their data zones in this category, Falkirk 11%, Stirling and West Lothian both 7%.
 Clackmannanshire is a Scottish Attainment Challenge (SAC) authority and there are SAC schools in each of the other LAs, as well as a significant amount of PEF funding being allocated across the region.